dsouzarc/iMessageAnalyzer/README.md

 ---

 ##Screenshots
+- Scroll to the bottom to see the graphs

 ![Screenshot 0](https://github.com/dsouzarc/iMessageAnalyzer/blob/master/Screenshots/Screenshot_0.png)
 View full conversations - all at once - with a person, starting from the first interaction